cni-iisc/cni-website/_pages/summerschool.md

 **Eligibility**

-Eligibility: 4th year of Bachelor’s/dual-degree and any year of Master’s/Ph.D. students.
+4th year of Bachelor’s/dual-degree and any year of Master’s/Ph.D. students.
 Both Engineering (ECE/CS/EE or related streams) and Science students can enroll.

 - Information related to the practical sessions: The students are expected to bring their own laptops for the practical sessions in Python language.
 We will provide access to the online code execution environment.